AldowadSimanjuntak/AldowadSimanjuntak.github.io/README.md

    - **style.css**: This directory contains the Cascading Style Sheets (CSS) files responsible for styling the website.

+3. **Libraries/**:

+   - **swiper-bundle.min**: This directory contains the swiper bundle to responsible for styling the website with JavaScript.

-3. **script.js**: This directory contains JavaScript files that enhance the interactivity and functionality of the website.
+4. **script.js**: This directory contains JavaScript files that enhance the interactivity and functionality of the website.

 ### Getting Started